 To build a Low Cost AM Radio Receiver Circuit follow the below mentioned steps for connections:

-- Pin 5 of LM386 goes to positive of capacitor C5.
+- Now pin 6 of LM386 connect to positive supply and then pin 5 of LM386 goes to positive of capacitor C5.

-- Negative of C5 go to one headphone end and other headphone end go to GND.
+- Also, negative of C5 go to one headphone end and other headphone end go to GND.

-- Base of Q1 connect in series to capacitor C3, diode D1 and antenna.
+- After that, collector of transistor Q1 connect to join of R1, R2 and C4, base of Q1 connect in series to capacitor C3, diode D1 and antenna.

-- Trimmer capacitor C1 connect between antenna and diode D1 anode.
+- Further, capacitor C2 connect between capacitor C3 & diode D1 and GND and then trimmer capacitor C1 connect between antenna and diode D1 anode.

 - Positive of capacitor C6 connect to positive supply and negative to GND.